genaforvena/tikziod-thinking/README.md

 3. **Word Frequency**: The visualization is most effective when there's a good mix of common and unique words.
 This creates an interesting visual hierarchy while maintaining readability.

-### Customization

-- If you want to use different fonts, you can modify the `fonts` list in the script.
-Make sure to also update the Google Fonts link in the HTML template if you add new fonts.
-- You can adjust the `calculate_font_size` function in the script to change how word frequency affects font size.
-- The appearance of the counters and highlighting can be modified by adjusting the CSS in the HTML template.

 ### Troubleshooting

 If you encounter any issues: